PolyMath-Coder/nodejs_docker/README.md

 * `docker start [nameofcontainer]` starts an existing container.

-- Runs a container with the involved port parameters.
-  `docker run --name [choicenameofcontainer] -p 4000:4000 -d [imagename]`
+- `docker run --name [choicenameofcontainer] -p 4000:4000 -d [imagename]` runs a container with the involved port parameters.

 For more info, be sure to look up the [Docker Documentation](https://docs.docker.com/language/nodejs/run-containers/) and feel free to reach out for clarification if in doubt.